-Metro Housing|Boston’s advocacy efforts focus on improving access to programs that advance our mission with a specific focus on state and federal legislation that has the greatest impact on the low and moderate-income families and individuals we serve.
-Our priorities this year are:
+Metro Housing’s advocacy efforts focus on improving access to programs that advance our mission with a focus on state and federal legislation that has the greatest impact on the low and moderate-income families and individuals.

 Since its very beginning, Metro Housing has strongly believed that all sectors must work together to effectively address the issues that prevent access to affordable housing.
 We educate decision-makers about these issues through policy reports, testimony, and in-person meetings to advance our ability to serve the residents of our region.

 Below are a series of documents that outline Metro Housing’s current policy priorities, including our response to Governor Healey’s FY24 budget.
 More details will be forthcoming as the 2023 legislative session continues.